project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/24-david-r-montgomery-ditching-the-plow-covering-the-soil-and-diversifying-crop-rotations.md

 ---
-title: 24 David R Montgomery, ditching the plow, covering the soil and diversifying crop rotations
+title: 24 David R Montgomery Ditching The Plow Covering The Soil And Diversifying Crop Rotations
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2018-01-10)